alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 condition is ultimately killed[^term] by the assignment `let p = &...`.
 For that reason the analysis would conclude that this function features no public escape, which is correct.

+[^term]:
+    'Killed' is the technical term for removing facts from a datflow.

 # Next Time: Example D and Beyond